 Our Proclamation of Values <3

-LISTEN exists to initiate and foster change, using a feminist perspective to promote the visibility and experiences of women, LGBTQIA+, trans and gender diverse, people of colour, Aboriginal and Torres Strait Islander people, people with disabilities and other marginalised folk in Australian music.
+LISTEN exists to initiate and foster change, using a feminist perspective to promote the visibility and experiences of women, gender non-conforming and LGBTQIA+ people, people of colour, Aboriginal and Torres Strait Islander people, people with disabilities and other marginalised folk in Australian music.

-Utilising online and print media to share experiences, opinion pieces, musical ideas, paraphernalia and mix tapes, LISTEN is here to instigate and celebrate equal participation in the music industry.
-This outcome is one we aim to facilitate in whatever way the community believes effective and appropriate, and to encourage engagement by anyone who is enthused and inspired to do so.
+A grassroots and entirely volunteer-run organisation, LISTEN is here to spark conversation, initiate change, and celebrate equal participation in the music industry.
+This outcome is one we aim to facilitate in whatever way the community believes effective and appropriate, and we encourage engagement with anyone who is enthused and inspired to do so.

 We seek ongoing submissions, project and collaboration ideas from people involved in any capacity in the Australian music industry, and sub-cultural communities past and present.

-Fabulous skills or expertise are not a prerequisite – our focus is firmly on expression and documentation.
+Polished skills or expertise are not a prerequisite for contributing to LISTEN’s projects – our focus is firmly on expression and documentation.

 We are dedicated to a continued emphasis on a breadth of diversity in the Australian music scene.
 Historically and in the present day – in our own words, on our own terms.